Home Our Hope

 In this lesson we will look at only one of these aspects, whether the Bible is free from exaggeration.

-We believe the Bible is the word of God, given through the Holy Spirit, written by the hand of men and therefore it is true and does not contain any lie.
+We believe the Bible is the word of God, given through the Holy Spirit, written by the hand of men, and therefore it is true and does not contain any lie.
 It also does not contain any exaggeration because exaggeration is a statement that goes beyond the truth.
 Exaggeration is usually part of an attempt to deceive.

 But if your right eye causes you to stumble, pluck it out and cast it from you, for it is profitable for you that your one member be lost, and not that your whole body should fall into Gehenna.
-30 And if your right hand causes you to stumble, cut it off, cast it from you, for it is profitable for you that one of your members be lost, and not that your whole body fall into Gehenna.
+30. And if your right hand causes you to stumble, cut it off, cast it from you, for it is profitable for you that one of your members be lost, and not that your whole body fall into Gehenna.
 (Matthew 5:29-30)

 How can we know that he is using hyperbole?
 How can we know that he doesn't mean this literally?
 Easy, we just have to ask some questions about what he says.
 Is it the hand, acting by itself, that steals stuff?
 Is it the hand that hits people?
-Is it the eye that lusts or which eye was it that lusted?
+Is it the eye that lusts, or which eye was it that lusted?
 No, of course not.
 Therefore the hand and the eye are not the problem.

 Then, what is it that causes us to stumble, to steal stuff, hit people, or lust?

-When your body dies and begins to rot away and all that is left is your spirit, why is it the spirit is punished or rewarded for what was done in life?
+When your body dies and begins to rot away, and all that is left is your spirit, why is it that the spirit is punished or rewarded for what was done in life?
 That's because the spirit has authority over the body.
 Everything done by the body was done because the spirit wanted to do it or allowed it.
 The spirit, the real "us", always has the choice.
 God will not allow temptations to overwhelm our ability to choose.
-Very early in the Bible God makes it clear.
+Very early in the Bible, God makes it clear.

 […] But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.
 (Genesis 4:6)